Insight - "Made in Japan" engineers find second life in China

 Since then South Korean electronics manufacturers have bounded into the global top ranks, helped along by this human technology transfer.

 Japan's tech giants, meanwhile, have floundered.
-Sony Corp, Panasonic Corp and Sharp Corp, Japan's three main TV makers, are expected to have lost $21 billion (13 billion pounds) between them in the fiscal year that ended March 31, partly because of Korean competition.
+Sony Corp, Panasonic Corp and Sharp Corp, Japan's three main TV makers, are expected to have lost $21 billion between them in the fiscal year that ended March 31, partly because of Korean competition.

 GO WEST, OLD MAN